denizumutdereli/stream-services/README.md

 ### Kubernetes HPA (Horizontal Pod Autoscaling)

-Kubernetes HPA allows our services to automatically scale the number of pods in a deployment or replica set based on observed metrics like CPU utilization or, in our case, custom metrics provided through Prometheus.
+Kubernetes HPA allows, services to automatically scale the number of pods in a deployment or replica set based on observed metrics like CPU utilization or, in our case, custom metrics provided through Prometheus.

-- **Integration with Prometheus**: I have integrated Prometheus to monitor our services and send metrics to Kubernetes.
+- **Integration with Prometheus**: I have integrated Prometheus to monitor the services and send metrics to Kubernetes.
 These metrics are then used by the HPA to make scaling decisions.
 For instance, if a particular service is experiencing a surge in traffic, Prometheus metrics will reflect this, and the HPA will automatically scale up the number of pods for that service.

 - **Individual Service Scaling**: Each service in architecture can be scaled individually based on its own set of metrics.
 This ensures that resources are used efficiently and that each service is scaled appropriately based on its own demand.